-Had fooner return'd you thanks for the favour of your letter, but that I was in hopes of giving you an account at the same time of my journey to Windsor; but I am now forced to put that quite off, being engaged to go to my corporation of Richmond in Yorkshire.
-I think you are perfectly in the right in your notions of Pastoral; but I am of opinion, that the redundancy of wit you mention, tho' 'tis what pleafes the common people, is not what ever pleases the best judges.
-Pastor Fido indeed has had more admirers than Aminta; but I will venture to fay, there is a great deal of difference between the admirers of one and the other.
-Corifca, which is a character generally admir'd by the ordinary judges, is intolerable in a Pastoral; and Bonarelli's fancy of making his shepherdess in love with two men equally, is not to be defended, whatever pains he has taken to do it.
-As for what you alk of the liberty of Borrowing; 'tis very evident the best Latin Poets have extended this very far; and none so far as Virgil, who is the best of them.
-As for the Greek Poets, if we cannot trace them fo plainly, 'tis perhaps because we have none before them; 'tis evident that most of them borrowed from Homer, and Homer has been accus'd of burning those that wrote before him, that his thefts might not be difcover'd.
+Pastoral; but I am of opinion, that the redundancy of wit you mention, tho' tis what pleafes the common people, is not what ever pleases the best judges.
+Pastor Fido indeed has had more admirers than Aminta: but I will venture to fay, there is a great deal of difference between the admirers of one and the other.
+Corifes, which is a character generally admir'd by the ordinary judges, is intolerable in a Pastoral; and Bonarelli's fancy of making his shepherdess in love with two men equally, is not to be defended, whatever pains he has taken to do it.
+As for what you ask of the liberty of Borrowing; 'tis very evident the best Latin Poets have extended this very far; and none fo far as Virgil, who is the best of them.
+As for the Greek Poets, if we cannot trace them so plainly, 'tis perhaps because we have none before them: 'tis evident that most of them borrowed from Homer, and Homer has been accus'd of burning those that wrote before him. that his theft might not be discover'd.
 The best of the modern Poets in all languages, are those that have the nearest copied the Ancients.
-Indeed in all the common subjects of Poetry, the thoughts are so obvious (at least if they are natural) that whoever writes last, must write things things like what have been faid before: But they may as well applaud the Ancients for the arts of eating and drinking, and accuse the moderns of having stolen those inventions from them; it being evident in all such cases, that whoever liv'd first, must first find them out.
-'Tis true, indeed, when unus et alter when there are one or two bright thoughts stolen, and all the rest is quite different from it, a poem makes a very soolish figure: But when 'tis all melted down together, and the Gold of the Ancients so mix'd with that of the Moderns, that none can distinguish the one from the other, I can never find sault with it.
+Indeed, in all the common subjects of Poetry, the thoughts are so obvious (at least if they are natural) that whoever writes last must write things like what have been said before: But they may as well applaud the Ancients for the arts of eating and drinking, and accuse the moderns of having stolen those inventions from them; it being evident in all such cases, that whoever liv'd first, must first find them out.
+'Tis true, indeed, when unus et alter when there are one or two bright thoughts stolen, and all the rest is quite different from it, a poem makes a very foolish figure: But when 'tis all melted down together, and the Gold of the Ancients so mix'd with that of the Moderns, that none can distinguish the one from the other, I can never find fault with it.
 I cannot however but own to you, that there are others of a different opinion, and that I have shewn your verses to some who have made that objection to them.
-I have so much company round me while I write this, and such a noise in my ears, that 'tis impossible I should write any thing but nonsense, so must break off abruptly.
-I am, Sir.
+I have so much company round me while I write this, and such a noise in my ears, that its impossible I should write any thing but nonsense, so must break off abruptly.
+I am, Sir, Your most assessment.